krolow/cv/README.md

 - Code reviews;
 - Creation of features;
 - Refactoring applications;
-- Teaching the best pratices;
+- Teaching the best practices;
 - Front-end development;
 - CakePHP plugins to accomplish customer needs;

 **Challenges / Highlights**

-- Migrate legacy codes to a CakePHP oriented architecture;
+- Migrate legacy codes to a CakePHP-oriented architecture;
-- Creation of CMS on top of CakePHP to accomplish customers needs;
+- Creation of CMS on top of CakePHP to accomplish customers' needs;
-- Write a system to synchronize data between online and offline servers for customer use the application at art events;
+- Write a system to synchronize data between online and offline servers for customers use the application at art events;
 - Architecture and implement an API translator platform, where it was able to translate API protocols like SOAP to REST, XHTTP, etc..

 **Stack:** PHP, CakePHP, Javascript, Jquery, HTML, CSS, Vagrant, Puppet, Croogo, MySQL, PgSQL, Node.js